Bubiyan Island: Mubarak Al Kabeer Port

 Mubarak Al Kabeer Port is part of China's Belt and Road Initiative.
 Under China's Belt and Road Initiative, the Mubarak Al Kabeer Port is part of the first phase of the Silk City project.
 In September 2020, it was reported that the port is 53% complete.
 In March 2021, it was announced that Kuwait and Pakistan will develop linkages between Gwadar Port and Mubarak Al Kabeer Port.
-The Mubarak Al Kabeer Port is currently under construction.
+The Mubarak Al Kabeer Port is under construction.
 As part of Mubarak Al Kabeer Port's development, Bubiyan Island will contain power plants and substations.
-A 5,000-megawatt power plant has already been built in Subiya.
+A 5,000-megawatt power plant has been built in Subiya.

 In literature

 The island is mentioned in the 1933 science fiction work The Shape of Things to Come by H. G. Wells, in which it provides the recreational facilities for a conference at Basra.